Public behaviour of adhering to SOPs: Corona coming under control

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/KARACHI/LAHORE: Minister for Planning, Development and Special Initiative Asad Umar on Thursday said that the number of new cases of coronavirus in the country had declined by 38.74 percent during the first 15 days of the current month when compared to the same period of the last month and is now under control.
+ISLAMABAD/KARACHI/LAHORE: Minister for Planning, Development and Special Initiative Asad Umar on Thursday said that number of new cases of coronavirus in the country had been declined by 38.74 percent during first 15 days of current months when compared to same period of last month and now is under control.

-In his tweets, the minister informed that from June 1 to 15, average tests were 23,403 and from July 1 to 15 average tests were 22,969, whereas the average number of Covid-19 cases from June 1 to June 15 was 5,056 daily while during the same period of the current month of July, the average declined to 3,097 cases.
+In his tweets, the minister informed that from June 1 to 15, average tests were 23,403 and from July 1 to 15 average tests were 22,969, whereas the average number of COVID-19 cases from June 1 to June 15 was 5056 daily while during same period of current month of July, the average declined to 3,097 cases.

-Asad Umar, who is also the head of National Command and Operation Center (NCOC) on Corona, rejected the perception that the decline in corona cases was dueto reduction in testing numbers.
+Asad Umar who is also head of National Command and Operation Center (NCOC) on Corona, rejected the perception that the decline in corona cases was due to reduction in testing numbers.
 "Some (people are) saying, cases are down only due to testing reduction.

 If positivity ratio was same as in mid-June that is over 22 percent, the 24,262 tests done on Wednesday would have resulted in 5,500 cases, while the actual number was 2,145," he said, adding that decline was primarily due to a nearly 60 percent reduction in positivity.